 - Significantly slower or unavailable if you aren’t near a street-side cabinet

-Pros and cons of FTTP
+Pros of FTTP

-+ Fastest possible connection
+- Fastest possible connection

 - Very expensive to install